What is Child Support For in Australia?

 How are Child Support Payments Calculated?

-Support payments are based on the incomes of both parents and the percentage of care each parent is responsible for (how often in a year they look after the child or children).
+Child Support payments are based on the incomes of both parents and the percentage of care each parent is responsible for (how often in a year they look after the child or children).

 The recipient of support payments can also apply to have the amount paid adjusted, which can be based on a myriad of circumstances, such as an increase in income, special circumstances, or an unexpected ongoing cost that needs to be taken into consideration.